Beliefs > Denominations > United Church of Christ

 The United Church of Christ

-The latter part of the 19th century brought a large number of German‑Russian immigrants to the Northwest.
+The latter part of the 19th century brought many German-Russian immigrants to the Northwest.
 They were descendants of German colonists who had been invited by Catherine the Great, Empress of Russia, 1762‑1796, to find refuge in the fertile valleys of the Volga River.
-They were guaranteed the retention of their mother tongue, their religion and customs.
-About 100 years later this guarantee was ignored with the result that great numbers escaped to America where they found new homes in Iowa, the Dakotas, Nebraska, Colorado, and the Pacific Northwest.
+They were guaranteed the retention of their mother tongue, religion, and customs.
+About 100 years later, this guarantee was broken, and great numbers escaped to America, where they found new homes in Iowa, the Dakotas, Nebraska, Colorado, and the Pacific Northwest.

-Pietist at heart, free and independent in spirit, these immigrants sought vigorously to preserve among themselves their religious practices and the German language.
+Pietist at heart, free and independent in spirit, these immigrants sought vigorously to preserve their religious practices and the German language among themselves.
 Their coming initiated a period of church expansion among the Germans of the Northwest.
-At the very heart of this expansion was a deep personal religious experience that found expression in fervent prayer meetings and spirited revivals.
+At the heart of this expansion was a deeply personal religious experience that found expression in fervent prayer meetings and spirited revivals.
 In 1925, among Congregationalists alone, 262 German‑Russian congregations were reported.
-A much lesser number was reported by the Reformed Church in the United States and the Evangelical Synod of North America.
+The Reformed Church in the United States and the Evangelical Synod of North America reported a much lesser number.

 What was known as the Brotherhood played, and still plays, an important role in the religious life of German‑Russian immigrants.
-This Movement had its origin in Russia where it thrived as a revolt against a dead, cold faith.
-Among German‑Russian immigrants seeking to establish themselves in a new land the Brotherhood did much to preserve traditional practices and served to unite the German‑Russians in a strong bond of common feeling and faith.
-Sometimes the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized, and gave direction to their development.
+This Movement originated in Russia, where it thrived as a revolt against a dead, cold faith.
+Among German‑Russian immigrants seeking to establish themselves in a new land, the Brotherhood did much to preserve traditional practices and united the German‑Russians in a strong bond of common feeling and faith.
+Sometimes, the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized and directed their development.

-Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed are affiliated with conferences of the United Church of Christ.
-Many of these churches, while still holding fast to an emphasis on a deep personal religious experience, are accepting current forms of religious expression and taking their rightful place in the denomination of which they are a part.
+Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed, are affiliated with conferences of the United Church of Christ.
+Many of these churches, while holding fast to an emphasis on a deeply personal religious experience, are accepting current forms of religious expression and taking their rightful place in the denomination they are a part of.

-Pietist at heart, free and independent in spirit, these immigrants sought vigorously to preserve among themselves their religious practices and the German language.
+Pietist at heart, free and independent in spirit, these immigrants sought vigorously to preserve their religious practices and the German language among themselves.
 Their coming initiated a period of church expansion among the Germans of the Northwest.
-At the very heart of this expansion was a deep personal religious experience that found expression in fervent prayer meetings and spirited revivals.
+At the heart of this expansion was a deeply personal religious experience that found expression in fervent prayer meetings and spirited revivals.
 In 1925, among Congregationalists alone, 262 German‑Russian congregations were reported.
-A much lesser number was reported by the Reformed Church in the United States and the Evangelical Synod of North America.
+The Reformed Church in the United States and the Evangelical Synod of North America reported a much lesser number.

 What was known as the Brotherhood played, and still plays, an important role in the religious life of German‑Russian immigrants.
-This Movement had its origin in Russia where it thrived as a revolt against a dead, cold faith.
-Among German‑Russian immigrants seeking to establish themselves in a new land the Brotherhood did much to preserve traditional practices and served to unite the German‑Russians in a strong bond of common feeling and faith.
-Sometimes the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized, and gave direction to their development.
+This Movement originated in Russia, where it thrived as a revolt against a dead, cold faith.
+Among German‑Russian immigrants seeking to establish themselves in a new land, the Brotherhood did much to preserve traditional practices and united the German‑Russians in a strong bond of common feeling and faith.
+Sometimes, the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized and directed their development.

-Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed are affiliated with conferences of the United Church of Christ.
-Many of these churches, while still holding fast to an emphasis on a deep personal religious experience, are accepting current forms of religious expression and taking their rightful place in the denomination of which they are a part.
+Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed, are affiliated with conferences of the United Church of Christ.
+Many of these churches, while holding fast to an emphasis on a deeply personal religious experience, are accepting current forms of religious expression and taking their rightful place in the denomination they are a part of.

 "Lasz mich bei Zeit mein Haus bestellen, |